Database: 1970s, relational DBMS

 As well as identifying rows/records using logical identifiers rather than disk addresses, Codd changed the way in which applications assembled data from multiple records.
 Rather than requiring applications to gather data one record at a time by navigating the links, they would use a declarative query language that expressed what data was required, rather than the access path by which it should be found.
 Finding an efficient access path to the data became the responsibility of the database management system, rather than the application programmer.
 This process, called query optimization, depended on the fact that queries were expressed in terms of mathematical logic.

-Codd's paper was picked up by two people at Berkeley, Eugene Wong and Michael Stonebraker.
-They started a project known as INGRES using funding that had already been allocated for a geographical database project and student programmers to produce code.
+Codd's paper inspired teams at various universities to research the subject, including one at University of California, Berkeley led by Eugene Wong and Michael Stonebraker, who started INGRES using funding that had already been allocated for a geographical database project and student programmers to produce code.
 Beginning in 1973, INGRES delivered its first test products which were generally ready for widespread use in 1979.
 INGRES was similar to System R in a number of ways, including the use of a "language" for data access, known as QUEL.
 Over time, INGRES moved to the emerging SQL standard.

 IBM itself did one test implementation of the relational model, PRTV, and a production one, Business System 12, both now discontinued.
 Honeywell wrote MRDS for Multics, and now there are two new implementations: Alphora Dataphor and Rel.
 Most other DBMS implementations usually called relational are actually SQL DBMSs.

 In 1970, the University of Michigan began development of the MICRO Information Management System based on D.L.
 Childs' Set-Theoretic Data model.
+The university in 1974 hosted a debate between Codd and Bachman which Bruce Lindsay of IBM later described as "throwing lightning bolts at each other!".
 MICRO was used to manage very large data sets by the US Department of Labor, the U.S. Environmental Protection Agency, and researchers from the University of Alberta, the University of Michigan, and Wayne State University.
 It ran on IBM mainframe computers using the Michigan Terminal System.
 The system remained in production until 1998.